I need to know about using spell oils and powders. You have loads for sale in your shop but no clear instructions on how to use them.

 Using Spell Oils and Powders On Yourself

-Obviously, you must check before using anything directly on your skin.
+Obviously, you must perform a patch test before using anything directly on your skin.

 Using Spell Oils and Powders Directly On A Target